Nigeria's Dangote refinery to rely on ports, roads for fuel deliveries

 By Libby George

-The 650,000 barrel per day Dangote oil refinery is under construction in Lagos, the biggest city in the most fuel-consuming nation in the region.
+The 650,000 barrel-per-day Dangote oil refinery is under construction in Lagos, the biggest city in the most fuel-consuming nation in the region, which absorbed 266,000 barrels of petroleum products per day as of 2015.

-Dangote itself is fixing and expanding one of the current roads to Lekki - an area adjacent to Lagos's financial and business district - Edwin said, while the Lagos state government will build another toll road to aid shipments.
+The company is itself fixing and expanding one of the current roads to Lekki - an area adjacent to Lagos's financial and business district - Edwin said, while the Lagos state government will build another toll road to aid shipments.

 "That's going to reduce a lot of congestion," Edwin said of their plans.

-He said the refinery would virtually eliminate fuel imports from other regions, adding "those who are importing today...they can buy from our refinery".
+He said the refinery would virtually eliminate fuel imports from other regions, adding "those who are importing today... can buy from our refinery".

-The company previously told Reuters that the refinery's mechanical completion was delayed until 2020, though industry sources told Reuters last year that fuel output was unlikely before 2022.
+Dangote had previously told Reuters that the refinery's mechanical completion was delayed until 2020, though industry sources told Reuters last year that fuel output was unlikely before 2022. [https://reut.rs/32SsmS5]

 It is also designed to be able to produce diesel that meets European winter standards, and will be high quality enough to go to any market.